kuoshih/Parrot_bebop/README.md

 This node subscribes two topics -- bebop/odom and bebop/image_raw.
 This node publishes one topics -- bebop/cmd_vel.
 You can access data from two Callback functions in src/main.cpp.
+The timer callback will send velocity commends to bebop.

 ## About us
 Developer: